andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

       - The workflow pauses and waits until someone calls back with that token.
       - The webhook handler in your app should call SendTaskSuccess (or SendTaskFailure if it failed) using the same task token.
   - Error Handling — Retry and Catch
-    - Retry = Try the state again automatically if it fails.
+    - Retry = Try the state again automatically if it fails. :
+      - Specify the maximum attempts for retries and the target timeout error type as the retry trigger.
     - Catch = If all retries fail, go to another state to handle the failure.
     - | Field             | Purpose                                            |
       | ----------------- | -------------------------------------------------- |